Partron1/fiber-caller-analytics/README.md

 **Project Requirment Documents**

-After a collaborative project meeting, I outlined three key requirement documents that shaped the scope and direction of the solution.
+After a collaborative project meeting, outlined are three key requirement documents that shaped the scope and direction of the solution.

 - Stakeholder requirement document
 - Project requirement document